ylacombe/musicgen-dreamboothing/README.md

 ## Citation

-If you found this repository useful, please consider citing the original Musicgen paper:
+If you found this repository useful, please consider citing the original MusicGen paper:

 ```
 @misc{copet2024simple,